Yolandalt/ESMO/README.md

   Dataset: COCO dataset, refers to Tsung-Yi Lin, Michael Maire, Serge Belongie, Lubomir Bourdev, Ross Girshick, James Hays, and Pietro Perona.
 Microsoft coco: Common objects in context, 2015.

-5. TGA-FSMC
+3. TGA-FSMC

-After measurement, the measurement data set can be obtained，which can be found in file
+   After measurement, the measurement data set can be obtained.
+We use the measurement data for evaluating the proposed scheme.